lordksix/budget-app-by-rails/README.md

   rails s
 ```

-Check on db/seed.rb for pre-loaded users, posts, comments, and likes for development
+Check on db/seed.rb for pre-loaded users, groups and, spendings, and likes for development

 ### Run tests